Ward County is named for Thomas William Ward, who was a commissioner for the General Land Office of Texas and mayor of Austin.

 Contractor: C S Lambie & Company

 Description: The building faces west and is a three story white colored concrete and stone structure.
 The building is located on landscaped grounds in the center of the city.
 The west front has a recessed center section with entrance on the first story.
 The north and south projecting wings are lower in height.
 The windows are vertical with panels between.
 The roof line is flat.
+The courtroom is located on the east side of the second story.
+An addition was constructed in 1974.
+The architect was Riherd & Huckabee of Andres and the contractor was Hacor, Inc. The building was renovated in 2012.
+The contractor was Dinosaur Valley Construction.

 See: The contractor, C S Lambie & Company, also constructed courthouses in New Mexico in Quaty County, Roosevelt County and Sierra County and in Texas in Childress County, Gregg County, Hutchinson County, Moore County and Potter County.